MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Validate that the client certificate is prompted in your browser.

     If it doesn't appear, try a different browser.
 Most major browsers support performing a client certificate check.
-However, mobile and desktop apps often leverage built-in browsers that may not support this check and therefore affect authentication for these apps.
+However, mobile and desktop apps often use built-in browsers that may not support this check and therefore affect authentication for these apps.

 1. Verify that activities from these devices are populating the log.
 In Defender for Cloud Apps, on the **Activity log** page, add a [filter](activity-filters.md) on **Device Tag** equal to **Valid client certificate**.